mcornea/mcornea.github.io/_posts/2017-05-14-newton-ocata-tripleo-upgrade.markdown

 ## Composable steps major upgrade

-Run the major upgrade composable steps by adding the major-upgrade-composable-steps.yaml Heat environment file to the openstack overcloud deploy command used for the deployment:
+Run the major upgrade composable steps by adding the major-upgrade-composable-steps.yaml Heat environment file to the openstack overcloud deploy command used for the initial deployment:

 {% highlight bash %}
 source ~/stackrc